RajaRakoto/plum/README.md

 > - Allows faster integration of popular frameworks like `Bootstrap` and its alternative `Semantic-ui`
 > - Also contains library collection like `Magic` for animations, `Loaders`, `Hamburgers` menu and many more ...
-> - Has an offline web application such as `GRID maker` and `FLEXBOX maker` to manipulate layouts
+> - Has an offline web application such as `GRID maker` and `FLEXBOX maker` to manipulate layouts, `BUTTONS maker` and `BOX SHADOW maker` and many others ...
 > - Use `Milligrid` for easier CSS layout manipulation (a better alternative to bootstrap grid)
 > - More flexible use thanks to `vscode extensions`